 - 1. deliver the following new highways schemes and initiatives: - i.
-Sunderland Strategic Transport Corridor (remaining phases); - ii.
+Sunderland Strategic Transport Corridor (remaining phases);

+- ii.
 Ryhope to Doxford Park Link Road; - iii.
 Central Route section of Coalfield Regeneration Route; and - iv.
-Improvements to key junctions on the A19, including providing access to the IAMP; - 2. improve the following transport routes and bus corridors to encourage walking and cycling and to reduce congestion: - i.
+Improvements to the mainline and key junctions on the A19, including providing access to the IAMP; - 2. improve the following transport routes and bus corridors to encourage walking and cycling and to reduce congestion: - i.
 A183 Chester Road; - ii.
 A690 Durham Road; - iii.
 A1231 Sunderland Highway (west of the A19); - iv.
 A1018 Newcastle Road; - v.
 B1522 Ryhope Road; - vi.
 Washington Road/North Hylton Road (east of A19); and - vii.
-A182 Houghton/Hetton Road. - improve the operating conditions for buses, in particular through securing improvements to the major bus corridors identified above; and exploring park and ride opportunities; - 4. support improvements to the Metro and rail network including new stations and routes where deliverable:
+A182 Houghton/Hetton Road. - improve the operating conditions for buses, in particular through securing improvements to the major bus corridors identified above; and exploring park and ride opportunities; - 4. support improvements to the Metro and rail network including new stations and routes where deliverable; - 5. safeguard the following disused railway alignments for future use: - i) Leamside line; and - ii) South Hylton to Penshaw; - 6. improve and extend the cycle network. - 12.5 Improving connectivity and the transport network is a key principle which will support the growth of the

-- 5. safeguard the following disused railway alignments for future use: - i.
-Leamside line; and - ii.
-South Hylton to Penshaw; - 6. improve and extend the cycle network. - 12.5 Improving connectivity and the transport network is a key principle which will support the growth of the city.
-In order to facilitate this growth there will need to be improvements to the road network, public transport network and cycle network. - 12.6 A number of specific new highway schemes and initiatives have been identified to deliver this plan.
-Including: - the Sunderland Strategic Transport Corridor (SSTC) which will provide a high-quality route between the A19 and the Port, taking in the Urban Core as well as improving accessibility to development sites along the river corridor.
-Both the initial section of this road (St Mary's Boulevard) and Phase 2 including the Northern Spire Bridge are complete.
-Further phases to follow include: - Phase 3 (South Bridgehead to St Michael's Way); and - Phase 4 and 5 Commercial Links (Wessington Way and Port Access improvements); - the council is proposing a major area of housing growth, known as the SSGA (Policy SS6).
-The key transport infrastructure requirement needed to support the development of SSGA is the Ryhope-Doxford link road; - the Central Route in the Coalfield will link the A182 at Biddick Woods via Sedgeletch and Dubmire South to Rainton Bridge Industrial Estate.
-The road will support housing and employment regeneration and improve connectivity in the Coalfield.
-Developer contributions will be sought to fund completion of this road; and - key junctions on the A19 at Downhill, Ferryboat and A690 including.
-The IAMP AAP Infrastructure Delivery Plan contains the road improvements works that are required to specifically support the IAMP.
+- city.
+In order to facilitate this growth there will need to be improvements to the road network, public transport network and cycle network.

+- 12.6 A number of specific new highway schemes and initiatives have been identified to deliver this plan.

+Including:

+- the Sunderland Strategic Transport

+Corridor (SSTC) which will provide a

+high-quality route between the A19

+and the Port, taking in the Urban

+Core as well as improving

+accessibility to development sites

+along the river corridor.
+Both the

+initial section of this road (St Mary's

+Boulevard) and Phase 2 including the

+Northern Spire Bridge are complete.

+Further phases to follow include:

+- Phase 3 (South Bridgehead to St Michael's Way); and

+- Phase 4 and 5 Commercial Links (Wessington Way and Port Access improvements);

+- The delivery of SSTC 4 will better manage traffic to and from the A19 and assist in managing potential queuing on the SRN off slip roads at the Wessington Way junction.
+The Council will continue to work with Highways England to deliver a junction improvement scheme at the Wessington Way junction with the A19.
+This scheme, along with the delivery of the full length of SSTC 4, aim to control and manage traffic flow on the local road network, with the specific intention of helping to better